-When a family decides to get a new puppy, they must consider certain things first.
-One of the most important considerations is which breeds wouldn’t be suitable with children around.
+When a family decides to get a new puppy, some things are more important than others.
+One of the most important considerations is which breeds aren’t suitable for having children in the home.

-In such situations, it is best to steer clear of the most aggressive dog breeds.
-The trouble is that reports blaming the bigger sized mutts are readily available.
-An internet search will show you which pooches to avoid.
-But what about the smaller sized breeds?
-Are they never aggressive?
-Indeed, the fun-sized canine options can be dangerous too.
+In such situations, it is best to steer clear of these more aggressive breeds.
+Reports blaming largerbreeds abound,but what about the smaller ones?
+Are they aggressive too?
+Indeed, smaller can be dangerous also.

-Aside from that, it is equally essential to know what dog aggression actually is.
-Whether due to territorial defensiveness, protectiveness, fear or social anxiety, a dog might begin:
+Aside from which breeds are more aggressive, it is equally importantto know why dogs become aggressive.
+Whether due to territorial defensiveness, protectiveness, fear, or social anxiety, a dog might begin:

-Such behaviors are termed to be aggressive.
+Such behaviors are deemed to be aggressive.
 Below, we list the breeds that are more likely to behave in such a manner:

-Surprised to find this dog here?
-You shouldn’t be!
-After all, the smallest pooch in the world may be the least child-friendly of them all.
-Even though these toy canines don’t weigh more than 4 to 6 pounds, chihuahuas don’t take to strangers.
-So, if they see a kid they don’t know, they might become aggressive towards them.
+If you’re surprised to find this dog here, you shouldn’t be!
+The smallest dog in the world may be the least child-friendly of them all.
+Even though this toy breed doesn’t weigh more than 4 to 6 pounds, Chihuahuas don’t take to strangers.
+So, if they see children they don’t know, they could become aggressive towards them.

-Another personality trait that makes chihuahuas poorly suited for families with kids is their streak of jealousy.
-It is but loyalty that makes them act like that.
-Under its influence, this pint-sized pooch might bite or snip at children.
-In other words, chihuahuas are happier as one or two-person dogs.
+Another personality trait that makes chihuahuas poorly suited for families with kids is their possessiveness.
+Because of this, this pint-sized pup might bite or snip at children.
+Chihuahuas are usually happier as one or two-person dogs.

-This breed might be the proverbial elephant in the room case when it comes to most aggressive dog breeds.
+This breed might be the proverbial elephant in the room forthe most aggressive dog breeds.
 But here are some points for you to consider.
 Firstly, there’s NO pit bull breed.
-Instead, that’s what people erroneously call the individuals of several breeds, such as the:
+Instead, that’s what people erroneously call the individuals of several breeds:

-Secondly, it is indeed true that once these pooches sink their teeth in, it is extremely difficult to make them let them go.
-They will shake their prey senseless.
-Hence, such an attack can result in various catastrophic injuries.
+Secondly, it is true that once these pooches sink their teeth in, it is extremely difficult to make them let them go.
+They oftenshake their prey violently, andsuch an attack can result in serious injuries.
 However, what many news pieces don’t show are the triggers behind a pit bull’s aggression.

-Had something scared them?
-Did they feel threatened?
-Were they never trained and thus cannot socialize?
-And so on.
-All these things can determine if pit bulls make good family pets or not.
-Because the truth is, they can be wonderfully devoted, loving, and gentle with kids.
+Did something scare them or make them feel threatened?
+Were they never trained or socialized?
+Many factors contribute to whether a pit bulls make a good family pet or not.
+The truth is, they can be wonderfully devoted, loving, and gentle with kids.

 More often than not, a grey wolf parent breeds with a dog to produce this ferocious-looking canine.
-Understandably, given their genetic makeup, a Wolf Hybrid can act in an unpredictable way.
+Given their genetic makeup, a Wolf Hybrid can be unpredictable.

 American Staffordshire Terrier